 - While the oven is heating, toast ¼ cup coconut for topping.
 Spread coconut in a single layer on baking sheet.
 Bake for 5-7 minutes, until lightly browned, stirring frequently.
 Coconut is high in fat, so it can easily burn.

-- In a large bowl, combine bran flakes, butter or coconut oil, walnuts and ginger.
+- In a large bowl, combine bran flakes, butter or oil, walnuts, brown sugar, and ginger.
 Press firmly into a 9-inch tart or pie pan.
 Bake 12- 15 minutes.
 Set aside to cool.

-- Before serving, top with chopped fruit and sprinkle toasted coconut and lime zest over.
+- Before serving, top with chopped fruit and sprinkle toasted coconut.

 Use your favorite fruit.
 Frozen works too!
 To 2 cups frozen mixed berries, add 1 tablespoon honey and 1 tablespoon frozen orange juice concentrate.
-Let thaw, stirring occasionally.
+Let thaw, stirring occasionally before topping tart.

 Keywords: breakfast pie, yogurt pie, baked yogurt tart, protein breakfast, healthy breakfast, breakfast for company, breakfast ideas, make ahead breakfast